Native American Tradition Of A Vision Quest – How To Enter The Spiritual World

 When a boy is young, he must try to understand his purpose in life.
 Therefore, he must experience a vision quest.

 A sacred site usually has a circle of rocks.
-Image credit: Emaze
+Credit: Adobe Stock - Krzysztof Wiktor

 Among Native Americans, a vision quest is a rite of passage, the most important event in one’s life.
 It means a person leaves one group to enter another and involves a significant change of status in society.

-Before a vision quest can take place, the young boy must first visit a medicine man and ask if he is allowed to enter on the spiritual path and find the answers to his questions.
-If the medicine man agrees, they both go into the village sweat lodge so that the boy can purify his soul so he can meet his spirit animal.
+Before a vision quest can take place, the young boy must visit a medicine man and ask if he can enter the spiritual path and find the answers to his questions.
+If the medicine man agrees, they both go into the village sweat lodge so that the boy can purify his soul and meet his spirit animal.

 "There are ancient secrets and lessons hidden in nature.
 If you seek for guidance, you will discover truth." —Bobby Lake-Thom.

 The process includes a complete fast for four days and nights.
-Next, the boy must go alone to a sacred site in nature which is chosen by the Elders for this purpose.
-This sacred site usually has a circle of rocks about ten feet wide, in which he sits in the middle of.
+Next, the boy must go alone to a sacred site in nature chosen by the Elders for this purpose.
+This sacred site usually has a circle of rocks about ten feet wide where he sits.

 There, the young boy must spend the next two to four days becoming one with nature.
 After a while, the youngster will have a vision in which he will meet his spirit animal.
-This signals the end of the vision quest and the boy is free to return to his tribe.
-A vision quest can also be performed later in life when guidance is needed.
+This signals the end of the vision quest, and the boy is free to return to his tribe.
+A vision quest can also be performed when guidance is needed later in life.

 First Attempt To Get A Vision Quest Is Not Always Successful And Must Be Repeated

-It is not always possible to get a vision quest for the first time.
-Sometimes the process must be repeated twice or three times before one can get a vision.
+Getting a vision quest for the first time is not always possible.
+Sometimes, the process must be repeated twice or three times before one can get a vision.
 What is important to Native Americans is that once you get a vision quest, you understand your purpose in life and can help the world.
 A vision quest is not about having fun and playing games.
 The ultimate goal is to get strength for life.

 It should be noted that only boys can go on a vision quest.